boyiwei/CoTaEval/README.md

 cd ..
 python main.py --model llama2-7b-chat-hf --num_test 1000 --context_len 200 --completion_len 200 --datatype newsqa --intervention memfree_tokenized_consecutive --n 6 --eval_zero_shot --eval_general --eval_infringement
 ```
-For details on how to create the bloom filter using Data Portraits, please refer to
+For details on how to create the bloom filter using Data Portraits, please refer to [memfree_usage.md](https://github.com/boyiwei/CoTaEval/blob/main/data-portraits/memfree_usage.md)

-1.  ``--n``: The $n$-gram stored in the bloom filter for Memfree decoding
+When evaluating Memfree, we need to specify ``--intervention`` as ``mem_free_tokenized_consecutive``, and specitfy ``--n``, which is the size of $n$-gram stored in the bloom filter.
 #### Top-K perturbation

-1.  ``--std``: The std of the Gaussian noise in Top-k perturbation
+When evaluating top-k perturbation, we need to specify ``--intervention`` as ``top_k``, and specity ``--std``, which is the standard deviation of the Gaussian noise added to the logits distribution.

 #### R-CAD

-12. ``--context_aware_decoding_alpha``: The weight of adjustment $\alpha$ in R-CAD.
+When evaluating R-CAD, we need to specify ``--intervenion`` as ``cad``, and specify the value of ``--context_aware_decoding_alpha``, which is the weight of adjustment $\alpha$ in R-CAD.

 #### Unlearning

 For unlearning methods, we use the framework provided in [TOFU](https://github.com/locuslab/tofu).
-When perform unlearning, you need to use our dataset as forget set and retain set.
+When perform unlearning, we need to use our dataset as [forget set](https://huggingface.co/datasets/boyiwei/CoTaEval/blob/main/newsqa_forget_set.json) and [retain set](https://huggingface.co/datasets/boyiwei/CoTaEval/blob/main/newsqa_retain_set.json).
 After having the unlearned the model, we can evaluate their performence following the procedure above, with ``--intervention none``.

 ### Adding custom takedown methods

+Besides the takedown methods provided in the code, you can also add your custom takedown methods and evaluate their performance.
+To new method, you need to add new code block starting at [here](https://github.com/boyiwei/CoTaEval/blob/main/main.py#L87), where you can add a new if branch with the implementation of the new takedown methods.

 ## Evaluate Utility

+### Evaluate Blocklisted Utility, In-Domain Utility, and MMLU

 7. ``--eval_zero_shot``: If true, evaluate the blocklisted and indomain utility
 8. ``--eval_general``: If true, evaluate the MMLU score

+### Evaluate MT-Bench
 We use the [FastChat](https://github.com/lm-sys/FastChat) to compute the MT-bench score.
 The code is in ``eval/FastChat_new``.
 To run MT-Bench, use the following code
 ``bash
 cd eval/FastChat_new/fastchat/llm_judge